dxatscale/sfpowerscripts/packages/sfpowerscripts-cli/README.md

 ## `sfdx sfpowerscripts:orchestrator:validateAgainstOrg`

 Validate the incoming change against a target org.
-Please note it will only deploy the changed packages in the repo by comparing against the package version installed in the fetched scratchorg
+If the Sfpowerscripts Artifact package is installed in the target org, only changed packages in the repo will be deployed by comparing against the package version installed in the target org.

 ```
 Validate the incoming change against target org